pidduuu/pidduuu.github.io/docs/_posts/2024-08-04-Unstructured Multi-Element 2D Workflow.markdown

 ![boi2](/assets/images/boi2.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 <p align = "center"><font size = "2" color="#00aaff"><i>Fig. 8 Farfield sizing</i></font></p>

 Set your target skewness.
 I'm going for 0.7 which, again, I've found to work well for getting accurate data.
 Try to get the lowest possible skewness without sacrificing compute time.

+Just be sure to not get lost in the sauce trying to get a pixel perfect mesh.
 You still have the rest of the design and analysis process to go through.
 And don't forget how long manufacturing takes...

 ![skewdef](/assets/images/skewdef.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 <p align = "center"><font size = "2" color="#00aaff"><i>Fig. 9 Definition of skewness from Ansys documentation</i></font></p>